Atanasfd/Flask-REST-CRUD-API/README.md

 # Flask-REST-CRUD-API
-a simple flask REST CRUD API
+A simple flask REST CRUD API that uses in memory sqlite database.